-More recent investigations on the Hawkesbury River at Windsor (Windsor Museum and WBRP) and Pitt Town, which are discussed in more detail in following sections, have reported Aboriginal occupation evidence dating to possibly 30-35,000 years BP which may be the earliest evidence of Aboriginal people in the Sydney Basin.
+More recent investigations on the Hawkesbury River at Windsor (Windsor Museum and WBRP) and Pitt Town, which are discussed in more detail in following sections, have reported Aboriginal archaeological evidence dating to possibly 30-35,000 years BP which may be the earliest evidence in the Sydney Basin.
 This archaeological evidence securely confirms Aboriginal people were using the Hawkesbury River at least 20,000 years ago.